Exact entanglement cost of quantum states and channels under PPT-preserving operations: -entanglement measure for quantum channels

 \section{$\kappa$-entanglement measure for quantum channels}

+Quantum channels underlie the dynamics of quantum systems and they enable the manipulation of quantum states.
+In order to better effectively exploit quantum resources, it is important to understand the resource cost of quantum channels.
 In this section, we extend the $\kappa$-entanglement measure from bipartite states to point-to-point quantum channels.
-We establish several properties of the $\kappa$-entanglement of quantum channels, including the fact that it does not increase under amortization, that it is monotone under the action of a PPT superchannel, that it is additive, normalized, faithful, and that it is generally not convex.
-The fact that it is monotone under the action of a PPT superchannel is a basic property that we would expect to hold for a good measure of the entanglement of a quantum channel.
+We establish several properties of the $\kappa$-entanglement of quantum channels, including the fact that it does not increase under amortization, that it is monotone under the action of a class of PPT superchannels, that it is additive, normalized, faithful, and that it is generally not convex.
+The fact that it is monotone under the action of a class of PPT superchannels is a basic property that we would expect to hold for a good measure of the entanglement of a quantum channel.

 In what follows, we consider a channel $\mathcal{N}_{A\to B}$ that takes density operators acting on a separable Hilbert space $\mathcal{H}_A$ to those acting on a separable Hilbert space $\mathcal{H}_B$.
 We refer to such channels simply as quantum channels, regardless of whether $\mathcal{H}_A$ or $\mathcal{H}_B$ is finite-dimensional.
 If the Hilbert spaces $\mathcal{H}_A$ and $\mathcal{H}_B$ are both finite-dimensional, then we specifically refer to $\mathcal{N}_{A\to B}$ as a finite-dimensional channel.